Global hyperbolicity and manifold topology from the Lorentzian distance: Introduction

 We now wish to emphasize the formal analogy between the characterization in \ref{prtr} and the Hopf-Rinow theorem in Riemannian geometry \cite[Thm.\ 4.1]{kobayashi63}, which, in particular, states: Let $(M,g)$ be a connected and smooth Riemannian manifold.
 It is a complete Riemannian space if and only if the closed and bounded subsets of $M$ are compact (Heine-Borel property).

 Of lesser importance to us is the fact that the notion of a complete Riemannian space is related to the completeness of geodesics.
 This type of notion is clearly among the least robust under low regularity, as geodesics require at least a Lipschitz connection to be defined.
 Similarly, of little importance is the fact that it is equivalent, by the same Hopf-Rinow theorem, to the completeness of the metric space $(M,d)$, where $d$ is the metric.
-What is important for us is that the concept of a 'complete Riemannian space' can be introduced using the Heine-Borel property.
-That is, if we refer to $B(p,r):=\{q\in M : \ d(p,q)<r\}$ as a `ball', we can rephrase \begin{theorem} Let $(M,g)$ be a connected and smooth Riemannian space.
-It is a complete Riemannian space iff the balls are relatively compact in the topology generated by the balls. \end{theorem} There is a clear parallelism between Theorem \ref{prtr} and this theorem, with the following replacements
+What is important for us is that the concept of a `complete Riemannian space' can be introduced using the Heine-Borel property.
+That is, if we refer to $B(p,r):=\{q\in M : \ d(p,q)<r\}$ as a `ball', we can rephrase\\

+\begin{theorem} Let $(M,g)$ be a connected and smooth Riemannian space.
+It is a complete Riemannian space iff the balls are relatively compact in the topology generated by the balls.\\ \end{theorem}